palprz/me-n-u/README.md

 ## Technologies:
 - HTML
-- LESS
+- LESS (Bulma CSS framework)
 - Angular 12
-- for testing: Karma, Jasmine, Protraktor
+- for testing: Karma, Jasmine, Protractor

 ### How to run application
 Project requires to have installed `npm` and `Angular` version 12.